 Ms. Daniel joined The Column Group in 2015 and assists the firm’s portfolio companies in recruiting their scientific teams.
 After completing her Master’s Degree in Biology at UC Santa Cruz, Ms. Daniel joined the Immunology group at Tularik.
 She later became a Human Resources Manager and helped to build Tularik’s scientific team.
 After Tularik she worked for larger biotechnology companies like Genentech and a life science focused Executive Search Firm.

 Ms. Tin joined The Column Group in 2015.
-Ms. Tin assists in the facilitation and execution of administrative responsibilities throughout the firm and provides day-to-day staff support in company operations.
-Most recently, she was a Records Analyst with PG&E, and prior to that, Office Manager for a real estate firm.
+Ms. Tin manages the creation and implementation of internal and external multi-media communications and coordinates technology and related services vital to day-to-day operations.
+She also assists in the facilitation and execution of administrative responsibilities throughout the firm and provides day-to-day staff support in company operations.
+Previously, Ms. Tin was a Records Analyst with PG&E, and prior to that, Office Manager for a real estate firm.
 Ms. Tin graduated from San Francisco State University with a BS in International Business, Graduate Certificate in Accounting, and MBA with a focus in Finance and Accounting.